Navigating the Space of Symmetric CMC Surfaces: A generalized Whitham flow on the spectral data

 \section{A generalized Whitham flow on the spectral data}

-For CMC tori it is well known that the generic spectral data $(\Sigma,\chi,\mathcal D)$ can be continuously deformed such that it induces a deformation of the corresponding CMC surface while preserving the closing conditions.
-The existence of the so called Whitham deformation for CMC tori introduced in \cite{HaKiSch1, HaKiSch2, KSS} can be shown by applying an implicit function theorem on some "function" space (in fact, the space one is looking at is in general an affine space whose underlying vector space is a function space) over the spectral curve which is finite dimensional because the spectral curve is compact.
-In the following, we carry over such an implicit function theorem from the finite dimensional case on the compact torus spectral curve to an infinite dimensional "function" space on the non-compact spectral curve for higher genus surfaces.
-This generalizes the idea of Whitham deformations and shows the existence of a flow of spectral data from CMC tori towards higher genus CMC surfaces.
+It is known that the generic spectral data $(\Sigma,\chi,\mathcal D)$ of CMC tori in the 3-sphere can be uniquely deformed such that induced deformation of the corresponding surface preserves the closing conditions.
+The existence of these so called Whitham deformation for CMC tori, introduced in \cite{HaKiSch1, HaKiSch2, KSS}, is shown by applying the implicit function theorem on some finite dimensional "function" space (in fact, the space one is looking at is in general an affine space whose underlying vector space is a function space) over the compact spectral curve.
+We generalize this approach by taking the weight $\rho$ as flow parameter, which can be considered as the generalized genus of the immersion.
+Our flow interpolates between CMC surfaces of different genera (via CMC immersions on a torus with two cuts $l_1$ and $l_2$) preserving the intrinsic and most of the extrinsic closing conditions.
+If the initial surface is closed, then for small $\rho\in \Q$ during the deformation the analytic continuation of the CMC surface is closed by Theorem \ref{branched_CMC}.
+For the CMC tori considered in Sections \ref{Tori_spec_gen_0} and \ref{Tori_spec_gen_1} as initial data, we show in the following that the closing conditions we impose determine a unique vector field for the deformation, and that its flow exists for small times.
+We conjecture that the flow exist for short times for generic CMC tori as initial surface.